2014 John Muir Symposium

-Katie Holcomb, a senior majoring in Visual Arts, designed the logo and the poster for this year's John Muir symposium.
+Katie Holcomb, a senior majoring in Art and Graphic Design, designed the logo and the poster for this year's John Muir symposium.

 The conference started with a toast to celebrate John Muir's 172nd birthday and Earth Day on April 21 and ended on April 24 with the unveiling of a large panoramic photo of Muir Woods by Stephen Joseph, a Bay Area-based professional landscape photographer who has been honored as the Centennial photographer for Muir Woods National Monument.
 Pacific's Powell Scholars dedicated this piece of art, which hangs in the library, to President Pamela Eibeck.

 The primary symposium events took place on Friday and Saturday in Grace Covell Hall, which was adorned with plenty of photographs and art dedicated to John Muir's world.
 Scholarly presentations covered Muir's botanical studies in Yosemite and Calaveras Big Trees Park, Muir's glacier research and his "religion of nature."

 Students Participate as Muir Scholars